-Actor, Voiceover Artist, Writer
+Actor, Voice Actor, Writer

 Eventually I discovered film, and TV, and voiceover, and a myriad of other ways to do art.
 I also managed to find adventure in my real life by living on three continents and acquiring an eclectic list of hobbies.
 Jacobean crewelwork, anyone?